LaravelDaily/course-react-parking/docs/Lesson 11 - Edit profile page.md

 > Note that the AbortController API is relatively new and is not yet supported by all browsers, so you might need to use a polyfill or check for support before using it in your code.

-So in our use case, Axios library does accept that abort signal so we pass it to `getProfile` function.
-It is useful when `useEffect` is trigerred more than once, so previous requests will be aborted.
-That way we can avoid race condition in this scenario:
+So in our use case, the Axios library does accept that abort signal so we pass it to the `getProfile` function.
+It is useful when `useEffect` is triggered more than once, so previous requests will be aborted.
+That way we can avoid race conditions in this scenario:

 ```
 1st request - takes 150ms